ardell/recipes/_posts/2015-10-24-chocolate-chip-cookies.markdown

 Instructions
 ------------

+Let butter soften to room temperature.

-Combine flour, baking soda, and salt in a large bowl.
-In a medium size bowl, whisk melted butter, brown sugar, and white sugar together until no brown sugar lumps remain.
+Combine flour, baking soda, and salt in a medium size bowl.
+In a large bowl, whisk melted butter, brown sugar, and white sugar together until no brown sugar lumps remain.
 Whisk in the egg, then the egg yolk, and the vanilla.
-Pour the wet ingredients into the dry ingredients and mix together.
+Slowly mix the dry ingredients into the wet ingredients and mix together.
 Fold in the chocolate chips.
 Cover the dough and chill for 2 hours.

 Preheat the oven for 325 degrees.
-Line 2 large baking sheets with Parchment paper.
+Line 2 large baking sheets with parchment paper.

 Roll the dough into balls.
 Bake the cookies for 11-12 minutes.
 Allow to cool on